matthutchinson/acts_as_textcaptcha/README.md

 ```

 Finally add the question and answer fields to your form using the
 `textcaptcha_fields` helper.
-Arrange the HTML within this block as you like;
+Arrange the HTML within this block as you like.

 ```ruby
 <%= textcaptcha_fields(f) do %>